marcelloc/Unofficial-pfSense-packages/pkg-e2guardian/README.md

 sh ./install_e2guardian_23.sh

-E2guardian requires a cache/upstream server , so if you do not want to use squid together with e2guardian, point e2guardian proxy configuration to 127.0.0.1 port 8123 to use polipo lightweight cache server instead.
+E2guardian requires a cache/upstream server , so if you do not want to use squid together with e2guardian, point e2guardian proxy configuration to 127.0.0.1 port 8888 to use tinyproxy lightweight cache server instead.

 http://www.shallalist.de/Downloads/shallalist.tar.gz is one of compatible blacklists for e2guardian.
 Configure it under blacklist tab.